vkatari10/trading-bot/README.md

 # ConTrade

+> *ConTrade -- Configurable Trading*

-ConTrade is a platform for building and running custom trading bots, where users define strategies through configuration, no code edits required.
-It handles the entire ML pipeline, backtesting, and live trading infrastructure, making it easy to prototype and deploy new ideas quickly.
+ConTrade is a platform for building and running custom trading bots, where users can define strategies through configuration files, no code edits required.
+This same configuration can be applied to every service ConTrade offers: ML training, backtesting (validation), and live trading.
+This makes it easy to prototype, experiment, and deploy new ideas quickly.

 Note: This project is actively under improvement.
-Here is a list of current and upcoming features.
+Below is a list of current and upcoming features.

 ## Completed Features